Introduction to MySQL Full Text Search

 Output:

-2. Boolean Full Text Search
+2. Boolean Full-Text Search

-Here, we will implement the modifier as IN BOOLEAN MODE in the AGAINST function as argument option.
+Here, we will implement the modifier as IN BOOLEAN MODE in the AGAINST function as an argument option.

 Example: